GET UP TO €600

 You have two phone calls, the ability to send a fax, e-mail, free meals and drinks.
 Most often, the airlines distribute vouchers for drinks and meals to buy at a designated buffet at the airport.
 If you have not received the voucher, keep all receipts for meals purchased at your own expense.
 The same applies to forced accommodation.
 You do not have to settle for sleeping on the floor or airport bench – the airline must refund you for the hotel and any travel costs.

-Airlines only really worry about their own business.
+Airlines are really only concerned about themselves and their business.
 They frequently sell more tickets for a flight than they have seats on the plane.
 They hope that some passengers will not show up at the airport, thanks to which they will earn more money.
 This is called overbooking.
 What if all the passengers turn up?
 Some of them simply will not fly.
-In this situation, you have the right to change the booking for the next possible flight free of charge, as well as to receive the same compensation as in the case of delay.
+In this situation, you have the right to change the booking for the next possible flight free of charge, and in addition to receive the same compensation as in the case of delay.

 Most often at the airport there is no representative of the airline who could accept the application.
 Even if someone offers you a change of flight to another time or date, never give up your rights.
 It is best not to sign any documents that could deprive you of the opportunity to claim compensation.
 Leave it to our specialists.

-YES – low cost lines operate according to the same rules as other carriers.
+YES – low cost airlines are governed by the same rules as other carriers.
 It does not matter how much you paid for the ticket or how short the flight was.
 Your rights are always the same.
 It could be that you bought a promotional flight for just £5.00 – you are still entitled to receive up to 600.00 Euro in compensation!

 Above all, make a decision – do you want to fly later or cancel your trip?
 The airline is obliged to offer you the next available flight at no additional cost, even if it is on a competing carrier.
 You may also consider that a trip at a later date is inconvenient for you.
 In both cases, in addition to the reimbursement of all costs incurred, you will receive compensation.

 There are a few exceptions when the carrier is not responsible for delays or cancellations.
 These are usually random events that nobody could have foreseen.
 These may be natural disasters (e.g. a volcanic eruption), strikes by personnel other than the airline staff, e.g. the air traffic controllers of a country, or extremely difficult weather conditions.
 However, you should ask the carrier for an exact cause, which we will verify later.
-If your airline cancelled the flight due to bad weather, and other planes at that time were flying without incident, this may suggest your carrier is not being honest with you.
+If your airline cancelled the flight due to bad weather, and other planes at that time were flying without incident, this may suggest your carrier is simply trying to duck its liability.